BRL-CAD/bext/README.md

 cmake --build . --config Release --parallel 8
 ```

-Note that if you know you are going to build most or all of the component projects you can immediately populate all submodules when performing the clone by adding the --recurse-submodules option:
+Note that if you know you are going to build most or all of the component projects you can immediately populate all submodules when performing the clone.
+By default the configure logic creates shallow clones of submodules for build purposes (i.e. it doesn't make a full local copy of the complete history).
+To do the same thing with an up front recursive clone:

 ```sh
 git clone --depth=1 --recursive --shallow-submodules https://github.com/starseeker/bext